LEDazzio01/ai-performance-engineering/docs/appendix.md

 ## Optimize small files access

 If your dataset consists of millions of small files, mitigate metadata overhead.
 Opening too many small files per second can overwhelm the filesystem’s metadata server.
 Solutions pack small files into larger containers, such as tar or RecordIO files; use data ingestion libraries that batch reads; or ensure metadata caching is enabled on clients.
 This reduces per-file overhead and speeds up epoch start times.

+## Shard and cache at the loader

+Give each data-loader worker (or distributed rank) its own disjoint shard of the dataset so they aren’t chasing the same files and metadata.
+For epoch-level shuffles, reshuffle shard indices instead of file lists so caches stay warm.
+Cache hot samples on local NVMe, or stage one epoch ahead on each node, so remote storage only sees sequential, prefetchable access.
+Pair these tactics with PyTorch’s `DistributedSampler`/`prefetch_factor` knobs so every GPU gets unique data without hammering the filesystem.

+## Bucket variable sequence lengths

+For NLP workloads with wildly varying token counts, group samples into buckets of similar lengths before batching.
+That keeps padding overhead low and ensures CUDA Graphs (or compiled graphs) see mostly static shapes.
+Rebucket every epoch with a shuffled seed so you still get randomness, and keep a “long sequence” bucket around to exercise worst-case memory paths during profiling.

 ## Use client-side caching when available